 Cell coverage is spotty across the island, and in particular between mountains.
-Seal Harbor, in particular, is notorious for having very poor cell reception.
-Otter Creek is particularly poor as well if your provider is not AT&T. AT&T service is generally the most reliable, but there are interruptions of service across the island in various locations and worsens during the peak season when cellular traffic is at its height.
+Seal Harbor, in particular, is notorious for having very poor cell reception except for AT&T. Otter Creek is particularly poor as well if your provider is not AT&T. AT&T service is generally the most reliable, but there are interruptions of service across the island in various locations and worsens during the peak season when cellular traffic is at its height.

 I work online.
 Do all of the properties have reliable internet?

 The internet reliability and speed are on a house-to-house basis.
 We have listings in rural and remote areas that may not have the adequate speed that you require.
 Please let your agent know the importance of your internet speed so they can confirm available speeds for you.

 There are several kayak rental outlets on the island.
 Links to them can be found on acadiamagic.com.
 Given the cold water temperatures, we strongly recommend that unless you are you a very experienced kayaker, any ocean kayaking be done with licensed guides.
 Hypothermia is a genuine threat even on a beautiful day, and the weather can change unexpectedly and unpredictably.

 There are four good bike/kayak rental spots in Bar Harbor:

 - Pedego Acadia (electric bikes - awesome on the Park Loop Road!)

 This link will help you find more information on fishing in this area.
 Note that you will need a license if you are a non-resident of the state of Maine and 12 years old or older.
 State of Maine residents under 16 years old can fish without a license.

 I am a golfer.
 Are there any good golf courses on MDI?